GoogleCloudPlatform/iap-desktop/sources/Google.Solutions.IapDesktop.Extensions.Explorer/ToolWindows/Install/About.md

-IAP Desktop is an open-source project developed and maintained by the Google Cloud Solutions Architects team.
-The project is not an officially supported Google product.
+IAP Desktop is an open-source project and is not an officially supported Google product.

 This software is licensed under the Apache License, version 2.0.